 - Make your own homemade dashi (recommended)

-While using instant dashi is quick and easy, homemade dashi brings your miso soup to another level and is a tip that I always recommend.
+While instant dashi is quick and easy, homemade dashi brings your miso soup to another level and is a tip I always recommend.
 Although it might sound intimidating to make dashi from scratch, it can actually be pretty quick and easy to make.
-A basic awase dashi only requires 3 ingredients; water, kombu (dried kelp) and katsuobushi (bonito flakes).
+A basic awase dashi only requires 3 ingredients: water, kombu (dried kelp) and katsuobushi (bonito flakes).

 Once the kombu is rehydrated, transfer it to the stove and heat on medium until small bubbles start to appear around the edges.
 It should be almost boiling, but don’t let it fully boil at this point.